wp-plugins/inline-attachments/readme.txt

 * (WIN) IE 8 :)
 * (WIN) IE 7 :/

+= Translations (included with the plugin) =

+* French
+* German

 = Please Note =

 * Due to it's very different approach, *Inline Attachments* **does not** support the functionality of the plugin *Attachments*.
 * I found no possible way to catch the "Insert into Post" javascript-action.
 But I don't like this button, anyway, so just don't activate it ;)

-= Keep it alive =

-Please rate the plugin and post comments, if anything doesn't work as expected.
+= Please rate the plugin and post comments, if anything doesn't work as expected. =

 == Installation ==